nazzeldevelopment/nazzel-jean-website/SUBDOMAIN_SETUP.md

 3. If not, verifies that the host matches `*.apex-domain`.
 4. Extracts the subdomain portion (e.g., `blog` from `blog.nazzelandavionna.site`).
 5. Adds `x-subdomain` to the request headers so pages/API routes can respond to subdomain-specific logic.
+6. Rewrites subdomains based on the mapping list supplied via `NEXT_PUBLIC_SUBDOMAIN_ROUTES`.
+When mappings exist, any subdomain without a specific entry falls back to a same-name path (e.g., `gallery.domain.com` → `/gallery`).

+Any path requested after the subdomain is appended to the resolved base path.
+For example, `home.domain.com/about` renders the content from `/home/about`.

 ### Match Configuration